Gabapentin

 Formulation

-The table below describes the formulation of gabapentin and the control morphine sulfate for the experiments shown on this page.
+The table below describes the formulation of gabapentin and the control morphine sulfate for the following in vivo experiments.

 Experiment(s) Compound Dose(s) mg/kg Correction factor Dose volume mL/kg Route Vehicle Suspension / Solution